tharunganapathi/Multirender_in_GUI/README.md

 1. You can simply drag and drop the workfiles.
 2. Then you can set the frame range for every write nodes in single click.
 3. You can check the errors of before start rendering.
-4. All logs will shown in a small window.
+4. All logs will shown in a small window. (render information)

 ![render_01](https://user-images.githubusercontent.com/65713157/132105968-df37c907-50a3-4730-9213-638693645ff4.jpg)